Why You Should Deep-Clean Your Mattress: Dust Mites, Mould Spores & Allergies

 - You notice musty odours or visible staining

-For allergy sufferers, a professional clean at the start of spring and autumn — coinciding with seasonal allergy peaks — can make a significant difference to symptom severity.
+For allergy sufferers, a professional clean at the start of spring and autumn — coinciding with seasonal allergy peaks — can make a noticeable difference to symptom severity.

 Between professional cleans